cjeanm11/fzf-cd/README.md

 ## Installation

 To install `fcd`, clone or download the script to your preferred directory using `git clone https://github.com/cjeanm11/fzf-cd.git`, make it executable with `chmod +x fzd-cd.sh`, and add the script's location to your system's PATH environment variable by running `export PATH=$PATH:/path/to/directory`, where you replace `/path/to/directory` with the actual directory path where you've placed the `fcd` script.
-You can find an exemple here: [https://github.com/cjeanm11/config](config)
+You can find an exemple [here](https://github.com/cjeanm11/config).

 ## Usage